onflow/nft-catalog/README.md

 # NFT Catalog

 The NFT Catalog is an on chain registry listing NFT collections that exists on Flow which adhere to the NFT metadata standard.
-This empowers dApp developers to easily support and discover interoperable NFT collections on Flow.
+This empowers dApp developers to easily build on top of and discover interoperable NFT collections on Flow.

 ## Live Site

-Checkout the catalog [site](https://nft-catalog.vercel.app/) to submit your NFT collection both on testnet and mainnet.
+Checkout the catalog [site](https://www.flow-nft-catalog.com/) to submit your NFT collection both on testnet and mainnet.

 ## NPM Module